-Meetings of the Board are usually held monthly, but may be convened at any time the need arises.
+Meetings of the Board are usually held once every two month, but may be convened at any time the need arises.

 The Board's oversight of the operations and activities of the Bank continues to be carried out transparently.
 The Board shall concentrate on policy direction of the Bank whilst the day to day administration of the Bank is vested in the Supervising Manager and his team.